 An Eye for Plants

 Some people have an eye for fashion, others, like myself, have always had an eye for plants and their cultural uses.
-I grew up in the diverse forests of the Upper Great Lakes as well as on my family’s cranberry farm.
-The region’s environmental ethic engrained in young children, and adults, for those who listen, has taught me to admire and respect the natural world, wild or otherwise.
-I’ve had a front row seat to the highs and lows of running an American family farm.
-I’ve learned what it takes, and have had the intimate experience of getting to know a plant, both its heartiness and its vulnerabilities.
-I’ve also learned to respect the fruit: when we have it, and when we don’t.
+I grew up in the diverse forests of the Upper Great Lakes and on a seemingly monotonous cranberry farm, from which I had a front-row seat to the highs and lows of running an American family farm.
+I also had the intimate experience of getting to know a plant in all its heartiness, vulnerabilities, and limits.

-We inherited the world from our ancestors, and with every decision, we also leave behind a world for future generations.
-How can we ensure inter-generational justice among the natural world which we belong?
-I believe I am called to build bridges between people and plants and that’s where my work and research continues to grow.
+Wisconsin’s environmental ethic, ingrained in both young children and adults, has taught me to value and respect the natural world and its rhythms.
+Each day, we inherit the earth from our ancestors, and with every decision we make, we leave it behind for future generations.
+How can we ensure inter-generational justice in the natural world in which we belong?
+I do not claim to have an answer, but this question remains a focus of my ongoing work and research.
+I believe I am called to build bridges between people and plants, and this is where you will find me.

 A Love for Brewing Tea

-I applied my interests, and love for steeping plants in hot water, during my five years at Rishi Tea & Botanicals located in Milwaukee, WI.
-I held a variety of roles beginning as a tea blender on the factory floor, to tea taster and educator developing and teaching courses for employees and customers.
-Whether it is tea, herbs, spices, food, or medicine I’ve always been the woman with 101 plants in her kitchen, ‘tea’ cupboard, and garden.
-I feel my path in life comes to no surprise to those who know me; I am passionate in what I love and do.
+I applied my interests and love for steeping plants in hot water during my five years at Rishi Tea & Botanicals, located in Milwaukee, WI.
+I held a variety of roles, beginning as a tea blender on the factory floor, and then progressed to become a tea taster and educator, developing and teaching courses for both employees and customers.
+Whether it is tea, herbs, spices, food, or medicine, I’ve always been the woman with 101 plants in her kitchen, ‘tea’ cupboard, and garden.
+I feel my path in life comes as no surprise to those who know me; I am passionate about what I love and do, and it is something I aim to deliver in my work.

 Current Projects

-Royal Holloway, University of London & Royal Botanic Gardens, Kew, PhD student, everything tea
+Royal Holloway, University of London & Royal Botanic Gardens, Kew, PhD Candidate, everything tea

 Tea History Collection | Banbury, UK, Honorary Curator